Pumpkin Chia Seed Pudding Recipe

 Toasting the seeds before adding them to the pudding will enhance their flavor.

-If you do not like the texture of soaked chia seeds, then blend the pudding in a high-speed blender before chilling.
+If you do not like the texture of soaked chia seeds, blend the pudding in a high-speed blender before chilling.

 Frequently Asked Questions